-Our Teaching Approaches to Snowsports
+Our Approach to Teaching Snowsports

 Our teaching is based around the individual students that we are with.
 This is not just based on a skiers level of ability.
 It’s about identifying which learning styles and communication methods their progression favours.
 What this means is that our teaching model is about understanding different phases and styles of learning.
 We adapt our teaching styles to get the most out of an individual person’s development.
 We also understand and adapt to people when they are in different stages of skill development.
 So our instructors are trained to find, recognise, and adapt to these attributes in people.
 Augmenting their teaching styles to better suit the needs of different people.

 Of course we use standard manoevours, drills, and exercises, but in a prescriptive manner.
 Therefore we’re not asking people to copy a template.
 We are actually teaching the motor skills that make up our sport.
 So people know exactly what and how they are doing things on their skis.
 Consequently this enables people to continue practicing and developing long after a lesson ends.
 Join us for some Chamonix ski lessons, or Megeve ski lessons.